How to Add a Checkbox to a Google Doc

 Not really.
-When you copy and paste cells in Google Sheets, you only duplicate the data contained inside the cells, and not the cells themselves.
-If you tried to copy a checklist on Google Sheets, instead of checkboxes, Google Docs will display the word TRUE for any checkboxes that have been toggled on and FALSE for each that are toggled off.
+When you copy and paste cells in Google Sheets, you only duplicate the data contained inside the cells and not the cells themselves.
+If you tried to copy a checklist on Google Sheets, instead of checkboxes, Google Docs would display the word TRUE for any checkboxes that have been toggled on and FALSE for each that is toggled off.

 You can use this data to subsequently create checkboxes via the Format menu, but duplicating checkboxes themselves can’t be done.

 A Handy Task Management Tool

 Checklists are really handy for managing tasks that need to be followed in order or confirmed to be completed.
 By knowing how to add a checkbox to a Google Doc or Google Sheets document, you can easily create an interactive one whenever the need arises.
 Familiarizing yourself with the ever-growing number of features for Google Docs and Google Sheets is always a good thing.